IntelLabs/flrc-lib/README.md

-# Intel Labs Functional Language Research Compiler Libraries
+# Libraries for the Functional Language Research Compiler

 This repository contains the following libraries and tools that are part of the overall [FLRC](flrc) toolchain.
 Strictly speaking, they